Backcountry guides reveal the reality of the situation

 Tomohiro Sagawa|COLOR SPORT CLUB

-about whether you're able to behave in a manner that shows respect for each other's actions
+about whether you can act in a manner that shows respect for each other's actions

 .

-- Lack of on-piste skiing skills and lack of experience skiing off-piste (including powder).
+- Lack of skills on groomed slopes and insufficient experience on off-piste (including powder) slopes.

-- Selection of ski equipment and gear based on predicted conditions.
+- Selection of skiing equipment and gear based on predicted conditions.

 Takahiro Ishizawa | IDEHA